petrizhang/crisp/README.md

 Users could consider Crisp as a lisp interpreter that interprets lisp programs at C++ compile time.

-With Crisp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates code.
+With Crisp, users could easily build compile-time programs by an extremely friendly syntax, rather than manually writing tedious C++ templates.

 Just like lisp, Crisp is a simple but powerful functional programming language.
 The core features of Crisp include immutable variables, lambdas, lexical scope and closures, and recursive functions.